Sampling-based vs. Design-based Uncertainty in Regression Analysis: The General Case

-for all $n$-vectors $\bs r$ with $i$-th element $r_i\in \{0,1\}$. (ii) The sequence of sampling rates, $\rho_n$, satisfies $n\rho_n\rightarrow\infty$ and $\rho_n\rightarrow\rho\in [0,1]$. \end{assumption} Assumption \ref{assumption:randomsampling}$(i)$ states that each population unit is sample with probability $\rho_n$ independently of the others.
-The first part of Assumption \ref{assumption:randomsampling}$(ii)$ guarantees that as the population size increases, the (expected) sample size also increases.
-The second part of Assumption \ref{assumption:randomsampling}$(ii)$ allows for the possibility that asymptotically the sample size is a negligible fraction of the population size so that the \ehww results, corresponding to $\rho=0$, are included as a special case of our results.
+for all $n$-vectors $\boldsymbol{r}$ with $i$-th element $r_i\in \{0,1\}$. (ii) The sequence of sampling rates, $\rho_n$, satisfies $ n\rho_n\rightarrow\infty$ and $\rho_n\rightarrow\rho\in [0,1]$. \end{assumption} The first part of Assumption \ref{assumption:randomsampling}$(ii)$ guarantees that as the population size increases, the (expected) sample size also increases.
+The second part of Assumption \ref{assumption:randomsampling}$(ii)$ allows for the possibility that, as $n$ increases, the sample size becomes a negligible fraction of the population size so that the \textrm{EHW} results, corresponding to $\rho=0$, are included as a special case of our results.